Jnner/M.M.App/README.md

 # ClientDesigner
-Client Designer is an amazing and simple web app designed for web makers.
-It will help the client to customize the basic structure for their websites and give it the appearance they're looking for.
+Maintenance Manager App is an amazing and simple web app designed for maintenance men.
+It will help the whole company to coordinate themselves for a better maintenance service of the company's installations and, of course, quicker solutions and offer the very best image of the company to customers.